carolinepi/boardgame_Quoridor/README.md

-# boardgame_Quoridor bt team Casablanca
+# boardgame_Quoridor by team Casablanca
 ### Fast setting
 If you want to launch locally, do next steps:
 1. Check your python version: ```python -v```